gromov-ivan/weather-app/README.md

-Weather App
+## Tampere Weather Forecast

-The data is dynamically received from the Tampere University of Applied Sciences weather station and can be presented in various formats such as tables and charts with configurable parameters.
+The data is dynamically received from the Tampere University of Applied Sciences weather station and can be presented in various formats, such as tables and charts with configurable parameters.

-For the proper operation of the web page, it is recommended to use the Firefox browser.
+For the proper operation of the web page, it is recommended to use the Mozilla Firefox browser.